selimslab/selimslab.github.io/_posts/projects/2018-7-20-face-recognition.md

 ---
 layout: post
-title: Recognize a person in photos
+title: recognize a person in photos
 tags: projects

 ---